franckvalot/opencell-website-test/content/platform/modules.md

   - contents:
       - content: >
           Our accounts receivable module manages cash applications, payment methods, open balances and automatic dunning actions.
-      - content: >
 Payments can be matched manually via GUI to corresponding payments operations or automatically by payment job.
-Connectors to main payment gateways are available.
-If your payment gateway isn’t available, our rich APIs make it easy for you integrate your platform of choice.
+Configurable aging reports are also provided.
-      - content: >
+      - content: >+
           In the event of late payment, automatic dunning actions such as sending email or adding a fee can be configured.
-You can send notifications and reminders to customers through their preferred communications channels (including mobile devices), configure
-          escalations in multiple stages, and differentiate escalation procedures based on product line, account group, or other factors of your choice.
-You can use workflows service activation to suspend service automatically at any stage in the escalation process, or continue to deliver service as long as you’d like.
+Notifications and reminders can be sent to customers through their preferred communications channels (including mobile devices), escalation can be be configured in multiple stages and differentiated escalation procedures based on product line, account group, or other factors of your choice can be included.
+Workflows can also be used to suspend service automatically at any stage in the escalation process.

-          Configurable aging reports are also provided.
     title: AR manager
   - contents:
-      - content: >
-          Recurring revenue comes with recurring payments that you can schedule and process automatically.
-      - content: >
+      - content: >-
           Our payment manager lets you handle multiple payment processors.
 It manages credit card and ACH (direct debit) for one-time and recurring payments.
 It helps you lower your costs by routing payments to the